brenapp/BaylorBot/README.md

     sudo npm install

 Done.
-The service will restart on OS startup, and will update the sidebar every 30 seconds
+The service will restart on OS startup, and will update the sidebar every 30 seconds.
+You can check the status of the bot using the command:

+    pm2 monit

+Pay attention to the application entitled BaylorBot